-CETL—For Undergraduate Students
+For Undergraduate Students

-Study Skills Counseling
+Study Skills Support

-We see students who are on the Dean's list, as well as students who are on academic probation.
-Anyone who would like to get more out of his/her studies is welcome to be part of our study skills counseling program and Methods of Inquiry, our study skills course.
+We see students who are on the dean's list, as well as students who are on academic probation.
+Anyone who would like to get more out of his/her studies is welcome to be part of our study skills program and Methods of Inquiry, our study skills course.

-Individual Study Skills Counseling
+Individual Study Skills Support

 Study Skills Course

-In addition to individual sessions, study skills counselors teach a six-week course, CAS 142, Methods of Inquiry, each semester.
+In addition to individual sessions, study skills consultants teach a six-week course, CAS 142, Methods of Inquiry, each semester.
 This course focuses on issues such as time management, stress, test-taking strategies and motivation that are relevant to learning effectively.
 This is a workshop-style class in which students will be required to submit a number of short assignments and a short final essay; students will also be asked to give an in-class presentation at the end of the course.